machine-gun-dg/faqtest/README.md

 NIB is designed with a **cloud-native architecture**, capable of being containerized.
 This allows it to run across various environments, including major cloud providers, virtual machines, and on-premises setups, including hybrid scenarios.

 ### Frontend Support
-NIB supports 3270 streams, enabling customers to use their preferred 3270 client while retaining existing scripts and macros.
-Additionally, NIB can automatically expose BMS as online maps, rendering them as web pages using frontend libraries like Angular.
-The look and feel can be easily customized to mirror the 3270 interface or modernized to enhance user experience.
+NIB **supports 3270 streams**, allowing customers to utilize their preferred 3270 clients while preserving their existing scripts and macros.
+<br>Additionally, NIB can automatically convert BMS/MFS into online maps, rendering them as web pages with frontend libraries such as **Angular**.
+The appearance can be easily customized to replicate the 3270 interface or modernized to improve the user experience.
+<br>**Both 3270 streams and Angular versions can coexist simultaneously.**

 ### What is the NIB framework?